Public Events

 Ecademi takes academic ideas beyond the university and into the public sphere.
 Through national tours with leading academics, online events, and live discussions, we create space for complex topics to be explored in ways that are accessible, relevant, and thought-provoking.
 The goal: to spark conversation, challenge assumptions, and bring critical thinking into the mainstream.

-Tuesday 11th November 2025 - 19:30 (Online via Zoom)
+Friday 6th February 2026 - 19:30 (Online via Zoom)

-Friday 21st November 2025 - 19:30 (Online via Zoom)
+Thursday 19th February 2026 - 19:30 (Online via Zoom)

 Join criminologist Professor David Wilson and journalist Martin Frizell for an unflinching exploration of Scotland’s relationship with crime - both real and imagined.